alexsmartens/driver-location-challenge/README.md

 ## About
 This project is a submission for the Driver Location Challenge.
-The project provides a convenient way to visualize, store and update track stops and the driver location.
+The project provides a convenient way to visualize, store and update truck stops and the driver location.

 The front end is implemented with [React](https://reactjs.org/) and the back end is implemented with Python and [Flask](http://flask.pocoo.org/).
 The front end is initialized with [create-react-app](